 Gilboa Fossil Forest in New York

-The Gilboa Fossil Forest in New York is one of the world's oldest and most significant fossilized forests, dating back approximately 385 million years to the Devonian period.
+The Gilboa Fossil Forest is one of the world's oldest and most significant fossilized forests, dating back approximately 385 million years to the Devonian period.

-Located in the small town of Gilboa in the Catskill Mountains, this ancient forest offers invaluable insights into early terrestrial ecosystems and the evolution of land plants.
+Located in the small town of Gilboa in the Catskill Mountains, this ancient forest provides valuable insights into early terrestrial ecosystems and the evolution of land plants.

 Comments are closed, but trackbacks and pingbacks are open.